PG-8/ansa-scraper/README.md

 - 30/7/2020 at 5:15 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni
 - 30/7/2020 at 5:30 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni
 - 30/7/2020 at 5:45 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni
+- 30/7/2020 at 6:00 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni
+- 30/7/2020 at 6:15 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni
+- 30/7/2020 at 6:30 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni
+- 30/7/2020 at 6:45 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni
+- 30/7/2020 at 7:00 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni
+- 30/7/2020 at 7:15 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni
+- 30/7/2020 at 7:30 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni
+- 30/7/2020 at 7:45 -> Sì a scostamento di bilancio,, ma è caos sulle commissioni